 Most polyps are benign (non-cancerous), but there may be a risk that these abnormal cells may develop into cancerous ones.
 And they can range in size from a sesame seed all the way up to the size of an orange.

 Today we’ll be focusing solely on endometrial polyps.
-If you’d like to read the symptoms of other polyps, please click here.
+Healthline put out a list of symptoms of other polyps.
 Endometrial polyps only grow along the inside of the uterus, up against the lining.